DihanShi/DihanShi.github.io/_pages/about.md

 I am a PhD student in the [Department of Political Science](https://polisci.wustl.edu/) at Washington University in St. Louis.
 Additionally, I am an Editorial Assistant for Replication at [*Political Analysis*](https://www.cambridge.org/core/journals/political-analysis/).

-I use spatial statistics, geospatial analysis, and survey experiments to study political economy, conflict, and public opinion.
+I use spatial statistics, geospatial analysis, and survey experiments to study contemporary state building, conflict, and public opinion.
 My research has been [published](publications) in *International Studies Quarterly*.

 Prior to joining Washington University, I was a Research Data Analyst at Johns Hopkins Medical Institutions (2023).
 I hold a B.S. degree *summa cum laude* in Mathematics (*Honors*) and Political Economy (*Honors*) from Georgetown University (2022).